sesamyab/docs/docs/integration/cms/wordpress/passes.md

 # Passes

-A pass is used to provide access to multiple articles over a time period, typically all locked content for for instance a month.
+A pass is used to provide access to multiple articles over a time period.

-The passes can be defined direclty in wordpress.
+The passes can be defined directly in wordpress.

 ![passes](/img/wordpress/wp-passes.png)